 - Save the newly created file.
 You can now upload it to your server.

-If for some reason you’ve lost the CA bundle or the root and intermediate files, you can get the bundle from your CA. For example, here are the Sectigo CA Bundle codes.
+If you’ve lost the CA bundle or the root and intermediate files, you can get the bundle from your CA. For example, here are the Sectigo CA Bundle codes.
+And here are the DigiCert root and intermediate certificates.
 For more questions about the CA Bundle contact your CA or SSL vendor.